thomasmarsh/SDK/docs/FiftyThreeSDK-API-FAQ.md

         BOOL isPaperInstalled = [FTPenManager sharedInstance].canInvokePaperToUpdatePencilFirmware;
         if (isPaperInstalled)
         {
-            self.updateFirmwareButton.enabled = YES; // Assuming you've got a UIButton some where in your UIViewController sublcass.
+            self.updateFirmwareButton.enabled = YES; // Assuming you've got a UIButton somewhere in your UIViewController sublcass.
         }
         else
         {
-            self.updateFirmwareButton.enabled = NO;
+           // The user needs to install the latest version of Paper to complete the firmware upgrade
+           // You might enable the Update Firmware button, but have it trigger an alert:
+           // "You need to install the latest version of Paper by FiftyThree to upgrade Pencil's firmware"
+           // and include a link to the FiftyThree firmware update support page in the alert
+           // e.g., [FTPenManager sharedInstance].firmwareUpdateSupportLink

         }
-        // You might show a link to the FiftyThree support page.
-        // e.g., [FTPenManager sharedInstance].firmwareUpdateSupportLink

     }
     else
     {